F-ca7/sealtalk-android/SA documents/SA/SA.md

 *Figure 10: SealTalk friend Activity*

-## Tactics
+## Performance Tactics

 Tactics are a collection of primitive design techniques that an architect can use to achieve a quality attribute response.
+The goals for performance tactics are   **resource consumption** and **blocked time**.

+### Message Queue

+There are three applications of message queue comparison core: decoupling and asynchronism.
+A common consumption mode in message queuing is push-pull mode.

 ### Push & Pull

 As we have mentioned in the introduction part, SealTalk have integrated user social functions, the core function of which is Feeding[3].
 After a user publishes some content, the backend server displays the acquired data to the user's fans in a certain way.
-The common tactics are **push and pull**.
+The common tactics are **push and pull**, which are two mechanisms in **message queue**. **Push** is that the **broker** takes the initiative to push messages to the **consumer**, and they only need to keep a long connection between them. **Pull** is that the consumer takes the initiative to pull messages from the broker.

 In **push**, the process of a user publishing content is as follows: (1) A user with id #1 published a message; (2) The backend wrote the content to the database; (3) Search in the *followers* table where user_id=1; (4) Write the content to the *received_content* table where the receive_id equals to the follower's id in step3; (5) When the followers check their feeds, the backend will query in the *received_content* table.
 Obviously, the **push** adopts the strategy of **space for time**.
+It **maintains multiple copies**[6] to achieve **performance**.

 In **pull**,  the process of a user publishing content is as follows: (1)A user with id #1 published a message; (2) The backend wrote the content to the *send_content* table;  (3) When another user with id #2 check his/her feeds, make a query in the *followings* table and find that it should acquire the content published by #1; (4) The backend again make query in the *send_content* table where author_id=1 to display the message content. t can be seen from the above that the **pull** adopts the strategy of **time for space**, since users can publish their contents with high efficiency, however when displaying the feeds, it costs lots of time in the aggregation operations.